 Synchronize Items and Inventory

-The Items in Business Central are equivalent to the products in Shopify and include physical goods, digital downloads, services, and gift cards that you may sell.
-There are two main reasons to synchronize the items:
+The Items in Business Central are equivalent to the products in Shopify and include physical goods, digital downloads, services, and gift cards that you sell.
+There are two main reasons to synchronize items:

-1. Data management is primarily performed in Business Central.
+1. Data management primarily happens in Business Central.
 You need to export all or some data from there into Shopify and make it visible.
 You can export the item name, description, image, prices, availability, variants, vendor details, and barcode.
 Once exported, you can review the items or have them made visible immediately.

 2. When an order from Shopify is imported, the information about items is vital to further document processing in Business Central.